chrisg07/tileman/README.md

     - Stone
     - Tree
     - Water
+- Add feature to allow selection of starting tile (or adjacent tile).
+Options are:
+    - Coal
+    - Tree
+    - Water
 - Ability to unlock new tile types when specific criteria are met
 - Context menu support for undiscovered tiles
 - Display energy required to travel to tile within context menu